What is Google AI Mode? How to earn a spot in the AI answer

 Earn “distributed trust” across the web

-AI Mode citations can pull from more than your site.
-The sample emphasizes the importance of being present across trusted platforms: directories, communities, and reputable publishers.
-For marketers, this often means shifting some effort from “more blog posts” to “more credible footprints.”
+AI Mode citations can reach well beyond your own site, so showing up across trusted platforms matters: directories, communities, reputable publishers.
+For a lot of marketers, that means moving effort from "publish more blog posts" to "build more credible footprints."

 • Keep profiles consistent (name, category, description) across major directories